Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Any instance of missing out on personal loan EMI payments lends a bad impression on your repayment history.
 Despite having a CIBIL score of above 750, lending institutions reject loan applications based on such negative instances on a credit report.
 Lenders label such individuals as ‘risky’ borrowers.

-Lending institutions often charge a late fee or a penalty from those who miss EMIs.
+Lending institutions often charge a late fee and penalty for late payment of EMI from those who miss EMIs.
 Generally, this varies between 1-2% of the due amount.

 Sometimes, lending institutions deploy recovery agents once the period of default has extended beyond three months.
 In such situations, lenders typically issue a notice of sixty days to the borrower before labeling the loan as NPA.